major-lab/mirbooking/README.md

 PARDISO cannot be used along with MKL DSS because they define common symbols.

+By default, the best sparse solver available among the following will be used (new in 2.3):

+ 1. MKL-DSS
+ 2. PARDISO
+ 2. UMFPACK
+ 3. SuperLU (even if not available)

 ## Numerical integration

 In addition to determine the steady state, miRBooking can also perform